Zero-Downtime Database Migrations

 The Expand-Contract Pattern

-The expand-contract pattern is the most important technique for zero-downtime schema changes.
+The expand-contract pattern is the most important technique for zero-downtime schema changes — Danilo Sato describes the same shape as Parallel Change on Martin Fowler's bliki.
 The idea is simple: never remove or rename something in place.
 Instead, add the new structure first, transition the application, then remove the old structure.

 The Three Phases